osmandapp/web/main/docs/user/widgets/nav-widgets.md

 ![Lanes widgets](@site/static/img/widgets/lanes_widget.png)

-The Lanes widget displays the lane layout for the current road and highlights lanes for driving when navigation is active.
-In passive navigation the widget displays lanes layout for the current road.
+The Lanes widget displays the lane layout for the current road and highlights lanes when navigation is active.
+In passive navigation, widget displays the lane layout for the current road.
 The data is taken from [OpenStreetMap project](https://wiki.openstreetmap.org/wiki/Key:turn).

 |  Name |  Prompt type | Color | ~ Trigger Time |